Certificate IV in Accounting and Bookkeeping

 The IPA is committed to delivering quality education pathways.
 It’s a logical step towards our mission of improving the quality of life of small business across Australia.

 You deserve a professional education that’s made to fit you.
-With Monarch Institute, you can study on your own schedule, where and when you want.
+With Monarch, you can study on your own schedule, where and when you want.
 You’ll be supplied with all the textbooks and materials you need to learn effectively.
-And of course, you’ll have great support on call from expert trainers via email, phone, Facebook, and Zoom.
+And you’ll have one-on-one support on call from expert trainers via email, phone, Facebook, and Zoom.

 You’ll be in good company when you graduate with your Certificate IV in Accounting and Bookkeeping.
 Today, Monarch Institute graduates serve thousands of small businesses all around Australia.
 So in addition to great support while you’re studying, you’ll join a strong network of alumni.